 Electing Topic Ambassadors is an excellent technique for catalyzing real change following your retrospectives, as well as giving opportunities for improvements for new facilitators.

-To keep retrospective action items fresh on everyone's mind, I find it very useful to put them on at the top of the sprint backlog.
+To keep action items from previous retrospectives fresh on everyone's mind, I find it very useful to put them on at the top of the sprint backlog.

-This technique requires that the Product Owner is closely aligned with the team and that he understands how important it is to continuously improve by tackling the team's main issues.
+This technique requires that the Product Owner is closely aligned with the team and that he or she understands how important it is to continuously improve by tackling the team's main issues in sprint review.
 I usually coach my teams to select one single action item, and together with the Product Owner move it to the top of the sprint backlog.

-Having the support from the Product Owner is very important, because it gives a clear sign that whatever the team agrees to improve upon is really important and should be solved!
+Having support from the Product Owner is very important because it gives a clear sign that whatever the team agrees to improve upon is really important and should be solved!

-Starting the daily scrum by asking about progress made on retrospective action items is another way to keep the retrospective at the front of the team's mind.
-This might seem very easy and simple, but its hard to understand how powerful it is until you try it out.
-And it becomes even more powerful in combination with the Ambassador technique, since the team can ask each Topic Ambassador updates, and then make sure that person is working on it.
+Starting the daily scrum by asking about progress made on retrospective action items is another way to keep the retrospective discussion at the front of the team's mind.
+This might seem too simple, but it can make a large difference in your retrospective process.
+And it becomes an even more powerful opportunity for improvement in combination with the Ambassador technique, since the team can ask each Topic Ambassador updates, and then make sure that person is working on it.

 As the Scrum Master, it is not enough to simply ask the responsible person for an update, it is also important to facilitate the process of helping that person fix the issue (or else, help the person identify the individual who can fix it).
 If you're lucky, small problems may be solved by the next daily scrum.
 Otherwise, make sure to continually follow up on each subsequent day to find a way to solve this problem as soon as possible.

 Simple-kanban-board- " by Jeff.lasovski - Own work.
-Licensed under CC BY-SA 3.0 via Wikimedia Commons Some time ago on one of my coaching gigs, I created an idea board and asked my teams to put potential retrospective topics on it throughout the sprint.
+Licensed under CC BY-SA 3.0 via Wikimedia Commons Some time ago on one of my coaching gigs, I created an idea board and asked my teams to list potential retrospective topics on it throughout the sprint.
 The board was useful because it gave the team a space to record its improvement ideas as they thought of them, rather than having to wait for the retrospective.

 But it wasn't good enough!
-Later I realized that although the teams used the idea board to collect and record their thoughts, they failed to follow up with most of them!
+Later I realized that although the teams used the idea board to collect and record their action item list, they failed to follow up with most of them!
 So, I replaced the idea board with a kanban board (which has three columns: "To Do", "In Progress", and "Done").
-All ideas generated were put in the "To Do" column.
-The kanban board provided context: these were action items, not merely ideas.
+All insights generated were put in the "To Do" column.
+The kanban board provided context: these were retro action items, not merely ideas.
 Establishing a process to follow an item's progress.

 As I mentioned previously, I usually coach my teams to come up with only a single action item at each retrospective, but sometimes this does not happen.
 As a coach, I let my teams make mistakes, and then help them to understand why they failed.